nyu-dh/website/source/_projects/soviet-sphere.md

 ---
 done: 'FALSE'
 pid: soviet-sphere
-title: 'The Post-Soviet Public Sphere: Multimedia Sourcebook of the 1990s'
+title: The Post-Soviet Public Sphere
+subtitle: Multimedia Sourcebook of the 1990s
 category: Externally Funded
 cohort_year:
-tagline:
 abstract: Following the collapse of the Soviet regime, Russia seemed poised to develop a robust public sphere.
 This unprecedented moment coincided with the global digital revolution, in particular the advent of the Internet — a resource whose immediate